-Though lacking the dairy component, this ice cream is still velvety smooth due to full-fat coconut milk.
+Though lacking the dairy component, this peppermint ice cream is still velvety smooth thank to the full-fat coconut milk.
 And for those of you that are thinking but I don’t like coconut, well, you’re in luck because you can’t taste it at all.
 The end result is pure pepperminty goodness.

 Of course I had to include a little chocolate in the ‘scream.
 Plus, I really like the name fudge ripple.
 It makes me drool.